 If you are looking for a way to skip some calories though one option is to use low-fat Greek yogurt, strain it, and then use the ice cream machine to make it.
 This will partly make up for the missing fat.

-There are quite a few syrupy Greek pastries that go absolutely amazing with a scoop of frozen yogurt that you may want to try.
-Here are a few: Portokalopita (syrupy orange pie with a cakey-like texture), Upside Down Blood Orange Pie (pretty similar to the previous one but with delicious spices), Semolina Cake With Yogurt And Almonds, Greek Walnut Cake With Syrup.
+A scoop of frozen yogurt goes great with any of the following Greek desserts: Portokalopita (syrupy orange pie with a cakey-like texture), Upside Down Blood Orange Pie (pretty similar to the previous one but with delicious spices), Semolina Cake With Yogurt And Almonds, Greek Walnut Cake With Syrup.

 Recipe